 Along with the rose and poppy, the hibiscus is a quintessential red flower.
 The color red symbolizes primal energy, passion, and romantic love.
 And in some cultures, such as China, red symbolizes good luck and prosperity.

 The color red is also the color of the first or “root” chakra, which is Muladhara in Sanskrit.
-Muladhara governs the foundations in your life, including your security and primal survival drivers.
+Muladhara governs your personal foundation, including your security and primal survival drivers.

-Red hibiscus flowers are the perfect gift for your romantic partner.
-In addition, they bring positive energy to your home or garden that helps to create more security, stability, and joy in your life.
+Red hibiscus flowers are the perfect gift for a romantic partner.
+In addition, they bring positive vibes to your home or garden to create more security, stability, and joy in your life.

 Hot Pink or Fuchsia

 Like the red hibiscus, blossoms that come in hot pink or fuchsia symbolize romantic love.
-They also represent powerful female energy and the ability to attract what you want in life.
+They also represent female power and the ability to attract what you want.

 Pink Hibiscus Meaning

-Light pink hibiscus flower meaning is also associate with love, but more for that of friends and family members.
-A pink hibiscus plant is a sweet gift for female friends as well as sisters, daughters, and nieces.
-Of course, it is also a lovely gift for male family members and friends who appreciate the color pink!
+Light pink hibiscus flower meaning is associated with platonic love, such as that for friends and family members.
+A pink hibiscus plant is a sweet gift for female friends as well as grandmothers, aunts, sisters, daughters, and nieces.
+Of course, it’s also a lovely gift for men who love the color pink!